brotkrueml/codehighlight/Documentation/Maintenance/Index.rst

    composer extension-release

-This creates/updates a folder :file:`../extension-release/` in which all the necessary files are available.
+This creates/replaces a file :file:`../codehighlight_x.y.z.zip` which is ready for upload into TER. :file:`x.y.z` holds the recent version number.